When Decisions Cannot Wait

 • Applicable across organizational, individual, and technological contexts

-They are used to understand whether a system is acting in accordance with its stated purpose, and where legitimacy thins under pressure.
+They are used to assess whether a system is acting in accordance with its stated direction and to observe where legitimacy begins to thin under pressure.

 Representative optics include:

 These optics inform judgment.
-They do not prescribe action, guarantee outcomes, or operate as decision systems.
+They do not prescribe action, guarantee outcomes, or function as decision-making systems.
+They are proprietary and applied contextually.
+Public descriptions define scope and boundary, not internal mechanics.

 See how it works: Example applications